 There is a tradition among American presidents: that they have to come to eat at Ben’s Chili Bowl at least once during their tenure in the White House.
 Barack Obama broke that tradition.
 He couldn’t wait to come so he ate at Ben’s when he was still president-elect.
 Donald Trump also broke the tradition by not coming at all to the U Street Corridor.

-But if you’re in DC, you don’t have to be president of any country to love Ben’s half smokes—a taut and tasty sausage that is an iconic DC food.
-Speaking of iconic, come just for the famous mural on the side of the building where some legendary Black celebrities are featured: The Obamas, Dave Chappelle, Prince, and Muhamed Ali, among others.
+But if you’re in DC, you don’t have to be president of any country to love Ben’s half smokes – a taut and tasty sausage that is an iconic DC food.
+And, speaking of iconic, many come just to see the famous mural on the side of the building where some legendary Black celebrities are featured: The Obamas, Dave Chappelle, Prince, and Muhamed Ali, among others.
 It’s one of the most famous and historic restaurants in DC that you don’t want to miss.

 Florida Avenue Grill